There are 3 ways to vote

 I have my Absentee Ballot, what next?

 - Look at what’s in the envelope from the Board of Elections.
-There are three items in the envelope – your absentee ballot, a smaller envelope in which to place your ballot, and a larger prepaid postage return envelope.
+There are three items in the envelope – your absentee ballot, a smaller envelope (with your name and address on it) in which to place your ballot, and a larger prepaid postage return envelope.

 - Mark your ballot choices with a Blue or Black pen.
 Do not use a pencil.
 Do not make any stray marks on the ballot.